libretro/RetroArch/README.md

 ## Super Resolutions

 The default super resolution is 2560.
 It is displayed just under the CRT switch option, which can be found in video settings.
-This can be changed within the retroarch.cfg.
+This can be changed within the SneedArch.cfg.
 The only compatible resolutions are 1920, 2560 and 3840.
 Any other resolutions will be ignored and native switching will be activated.

 ## Native Resolutions